claudiasc89/image-analysis-portfolio/automatic-z-projections/README.md

 - Processes 3D image stacks for each time-point for subsequent analysis and processing.

 **Automatically determines best focused plane**
--Uses a standard method based on standard deviation to find the best focused slice.
+- Uses a standard method based on standard deviation to find the best focused slice.
--Calculates the range of slices to include in the projection (slices below and above the central one).
+- Calculates the range of slices to include in the projection (slices below and above the central one).
+It controls that the output of this calculations does not exceed the image dimensions.
+For instance if the best focused slice is the 4 out of 5 and we have determined a z-range of two, it will short down the range to the edges.

 **Projection**
--Performs the specified projection method (e.g., maximum or mean intensity).
+- Performs the specified projection method (e.g., maximum or mean intensity).

 **Save projected image and report**
 - Saves the projected image to the output folder, maintaining the original filename with a suffix indicating the projection.